rnelson0/puppetconf/2016/one/02_details.md

 # Snapshot and Upgrade the Master

 * Snapshot (or equivalent) the master, and any canary nodes we have.
 * Restrict access to the master.
-Don't push bad catalogs to nodes, could cause outages.
+Do not push bad catalogs to nodes, could cause outages.
- * Selectively block tcp/8140 with a firewall.
+ * Use your firewall/load balancer to control access to the master.
  * Revoke certificates for non-canary nodes, roll the snapshot back to revert.
  * Revoke the CA, generate a new CA and new agent certs (low # nodes).
- * Disable puppet agent on nodes with orchestration, ensure it doesn't turn back on in the middle of your upgrade!
+ * Disable puppet agent on nodes with orchestration, ensure it does not turn back on in the middle of your upgrade!
-* There's no right way, just find a way that works well for you.
 * Upgrade the master.
 * Test the master and canary nodes with `puppet agent -t`.
-* Optional: Revert to snapshot, remove the block, and upgrade the master again without the block - only when you're ready to move forward.
+* Optional: Revert to snapshot, remove the block, and upgrade the master again without the block - only when you are ready to move forward.

 ~~~SECTION:notes~~~
 There is no right way, just a way that works for you!